Cost of building work

 Where an owner-builder is the applicant, it is their obligation to declare the correct cost of building work for which a building permit is required.

-Where the actual cost of the whole or part of the work cannot be reliably determined, the levy for that work may be calculated on a reasonable market rate for work of that kind, having regard to the matters known about the work such as:
+Where the actual cost of the whole or part of the work cannot be reliably determined, the levy for that work may be calculated on a reasonable market rate for work of that kind, with regard to the matters known about the work such as:

 - its nature